ExtendRealityLtd/Academy/Documentation/HowToGuides/Interactions/AddingAnInteractable/README.md

 ### Step 2

-Expand the VRTK directory in the Unity Project window until the `VRTK -> Prefabs -> Interactions -> Interactables` directory is visible then drag and drop the `Interactable.Primary_Grab.Secondary_Swap` prefab into the Unity Hierarchy window.
+Expand the VRTK Prefabs Package directory in the Unity Project window until the `Packages -> VRTK Prefabs -> Interactions -> Interactables` directory is visible then drag and drop the `Interactable.Primary_Grab.Secondary_Swap` prefab into the Unity Hierarchy window.

 ![Drag Interactable Into Hierarchy](assets/images/DragInteractableIntoHierarchy.png)